 Ways in which a lesson can be systematized.

 Using our previous example, it is clear to see that the activities move through the visual, auditory, and kinesthetic methodologies and from most to least support.
 Other examples of ways in which the lessons might be systemized include completing lesson components in a predictable order and having a set time in the lesson for additional activities such as vocabulary or sight word practice.
 Even if this activity doesn’t happen in each lesson, it happens at a predictable time in the lesson when it does occur.

 Other systematizations might include following a particular organizational tool for organizing writing and dictation.
-Feedback is timely and error correction happens at point of difficulty with additional immediate practice.
+Feedback is timely and error correction happens at the point of difficulty with additional immediate practice.

 3. Sequential Teaching

 Finally, Orton-Gillingham instruction is sequential.
 Skills are taught according to a particular scope and sequence.
 The teacher follows the established order with adjustments to meet individual needs.
 Skills are taught based on what has been previously taught, the child’s previous knowledge, repeated structured spiraling review, and aiming for mastery.

 The lessons are taught in an order that will help your students achieve mastery of the core concepts.
 This is in contrast with a balanced literacy approach where the sequence of teaching may begin from a particular book or thematic element with the skills being taught cherry-picked from those materials rather than following a preplanned route toward skill mastery.

 For example, a typical sequence moves from introducing high-frequency sounds early on to those used less frequently such as /z/, /qu/, and /x/.
 Lessons typically proceed from CVC words to words with blends and digraphs, before introducing different syllable types one at a time.
 Vowel teams are typically introduced in order of utility with those used most frequently taught earlier in the scope and sequence.